9 Ways to Keep Your Airways Clear and Lungs Cleanby The HealthCentral Editorial Team

 Do not lie down when coughing

-Coughing is much more effective when sitting up.
+Coughing is much more effective when sitting up and reduces risk of complication.

 Use the Huff Cough technique